Do you buy antique silver?

-For long term storage you should make sure your silver is clean and completely dry.
+For long term storage, you should make sure your silver is clean and completely dry.
 Then pack it in clean tissue or cloth and put it inside a sealed plastic bag.

 What is sterling silver?

-Sterling silver is a metal alloy which contains at least 92.5% silver (925 parts per thousand).
+Sterling silver is a metal alloy that contains at least 92.5% silver (925 parts per thousand).
 The rest of the alloy is usually copper.
 It is the standard alloy for silverware used in the United Kingdom, North America and many other countries.
-The word ‘sterling’ has become synonymous with solid silver in the English-speaking world, however it is not the only standard.
+The word ‘sterling’ has become synonymous with solid silver in the English-speaking world however, it is not the only standard.
 There are a number of other standards used, particularly in Europe where alloys typically range from 750 to 950 parts per thousand.
 Pure silver is very soft.
 By combining it with small amounts of other metals in an alloy it is possible to create a harder, more durable metal without losing any of the beauty or malleability.

 What is silver plate?